handsomecode/InteractiveSideMenu/README.md

 github "handsomecode/InteractiveSideMenu"
 ```

-## Usage
+# Usage

-### Migration Guide
-For updating from v2.x to v3.0, use our [migration guide](./Docs/Migration_v3.md).
+*For updating help when migrating from v2.x to v3.0, see our [migration guide](./Docs/Migration_v3.md).*

+### Setting up the Side Menu handler
-To implement your side menu you should subclasses the following view controllers: `MenuContainerViewController` and `MenuViewController`
+To implement your side menu you should subclass the `MenuContainerViewController` and `MenuViewController` view controllers.
-- `MenuContainerViewController` is the main container that hosts the side menu and content controller
+- `MenuContainerViewController` is the main container that hosts the side menu and a content controller
-- `MenuViewController` is the container controller for the side menu
+- `MenuViewController` is the controller for the side menu

-To add a new menu item, your view controller needs to conform to the `SideMenuItemContent` protocol.

-Setting up the side menu can be done in three steps:
+Once your subclasses are set up:
 ##### For this, Host = `MenuContainerViewController` subclass and Menu = `MenuViewController` subclass
+1. Set your Host and Menu subclasses in the `InteractiveSideMenu` handler.
+2. (Optional) Setup and customize any transition options.
+3. (Optional) Setup and customize any content controller presentation options.
-1. Assign Menu to the `menuViewController` property of Host
+4. Tell the Menu to select the initial content controller.
-2. Set the Host's `contentViewControllers` array with an array of `SideMenuItemContent` controllers
-3. Call `selectContentViewController(_ selectedContentVC: MenuItemContentViewController)` from Host

 ```swift
 import InteractiveSideMenu